 I would eat that one again if I was like on the verge of death from not eating anything for quite a while.
 Like a desert island situation, stranded out at sea, rescued by a trawler sort of situation.

 So would you not eat any of the other things in the same situation?

 I mean, I guess I would.

 I wouldn't eat the cheese-Cheerio-thingy combination even if I was seconds from death.

 Basically the inherent problem here is that sweet breakfast foods and people-who-aren't-dickhead foods do not combine very well.
-No one in their right mind would ever combine the bitty blandness of Shredded Wheat with the strong meaty flavours of a Cumberland sausage, cheese and onion.
+No one in their right mind would ever combine the bitty blandness of Shredded Wheat with the strong meaty flavors of a Cumberland sausage, cheese, and onion.
 It makes no sense.